• Skip to primary navigation

 Storage Instructions

 Store the cookies in an airtight container.
 In Germany, it is customary to store Christmas cookies in special cookie tins.
-If you store more than one Christmas cookie recipe in one tin, use baking parchment to separate them so their flavours don't mix up.
+If you store more than one Christmas cookie recipe in one tin, use baking parchment to separate them so their flavors don't mix up.
 They should last between 2-3 weeks.
 This way they will stay moist, soft and crumbly.
 You can store them for even longer if you leave the assembly for when you want to serve them.

 In my opinion, the Spitzbuben tastes best the day after baking.